xpepermint/approvedjs/README.md

 ## Advanced Usage

-You can customize how this module behaves by extending the Schema class or by just defining your custom types, modifiers and validators (check the source code for more).
+You can customize how this module behaves by extending the Schema class or by defining your custom types and validators (check the source code for more).

 ### Custom Type